jhillyerd/singularity/README.md

 [![Package Version](https://img.shields.io/hexpm/v/singularity)](https://hex.pm/packages/singularity)
 [![Hex Docs](https://img.shields.io/badge/hex-docs-ffaff3)](https://hexdocs.pm/singularity/)

 Singularity is a registry for shared singleton actors, in Gleam.
+Please note that Singularity has been made mostly redundant by the addition of named actors in [gleam_otp]; valid uses of Singularity should be rare.

 ## Purpose